How to configure and use Live Unit Testing

 Start, pause, and stop

 To enable Live Unit Testing, select Test > Live Unit Testing > Start from the top-level Visual Studio menu.
-When Live Unit Testing is enabled, the options available on the Live Unit Testing menu change from a single item, Start, to Pause, Stop, and Reset Clean:
+When Live Unit Testing is enabled, the options available on the Live Unit Testing menu change from a single item, Start, to Pause and Stop:

 Pause temporarily suspends Live Unit Testing.